In Peterborough, Cambridgeshire and the East Midlands

 Support to develop and run an effective sensory circuit

-Support to identify why children are having difficulties with pencil and paper tasks.
-Advice on equipment, strategies and therapy programmes to support children to record their ideas.
+Our training will support school staff to identify why children are having difficulties with handwriting tasks.
+Together with advice on equipment, strategies and therapy programmes to support children to successfully record their ideas in writing.